FredrikH03/hangman/README.md

 small collection of projects

-advent-of-code
-the advent of code challenges ive done
+advent-of-code -- the advent of code challenges ive done (or tried to do)

-labs
-random stuff from some random dude in ASU
+labs -- random stuff from some random dude in ASU

-hangman
-just some horribly made hangman
+hangman -- just some horribly made hangman

-prime-finder-9000
-IIRC I broke it, but used to find primes
+prime-finder-9000 -- IIRC I broke it, but used to find primes